haathie/pgmb/README.md

 4. HTTP SSE (Server Sent Events) for an arbitrary Postgres query, with resumption support via the standard `Last-Event-ID` header.
 5. Webhooks for events, again based on arbitrary Postgres queries, with retry logic.

-## Upgrade from 0.1.x to 0.2.x

-`0.2.x` is a completely new implementation of PGMB, with a different architecture & design.
-So when upgrading from `0.1.x` to `0.2.x`, code will need to be rewritten to use the new API.
-However, the new schema does not interfere with the old schema, so both versions can co-exist in the same database, allowing for a gradual migration.
-Practically all features from `0.1.x` can be achieved in `0.2.x`.

 ## Benchmarks

 Here are benchmarks of PGMB, PGMQ and AMQP.
 The benchmarks were run on an EC2 server managed by AWS EKS.
 Each database being allocated `2 cores` and `4GB` of RAM with network mounted EBS volumes.
 The full details of the benchmarks can be found [here](/docs/k8s-benchmark.md).